google-parfait/tensorflow-federated/docs/federated_learning.md

 property mentioned earlier, allows you to control the process of aggregating summary statistics.

-You can find examples of how to define your own custom `tf.learning.Model` in the second part of our
+You can find examples of how to define your own custom `tff.learning.Model` in the second part of our
 [image classification](tutorials/federated_learning_for_image_classification.ipynb)
 tutorial, as well as in the example models we use for testing in